This post may contain affiliate links. Read our disclosure page for full details.

 What has been the most challenging part of traveling as a couple?

-Managing where to go next!
+The toughest part of traveling as a couple is managing where to go next!
 It’s hard enough working through one constantly-growing bucket list, but having two (that don’t always overlap) to consider is an occasionally overwhelming task!

 Have you ever had a fight on the road/while traveling, and how did you handle it?